-Navigating this phase well is not only about letting go of what is being left behind, but also about building commitment and focus for what will come next.
+Navigating this phase well is not only about letting go of what is being left behind, but also about building focus and commitment for what will come next.

-In brief, this involves reflecting on and recognising what the previous phase of your life has brought to you but which is now over, and giving thanks for this.
-It means reminding yourselves (both you and your team) why the new vision is being chosen as the best way forward, in spite of the losses that will result.
+This involves recognising what the previous phase of your life has brought you and giving thanks for this.
+It means reminding yourselves (you and your team) why the new vision is the best way forward, despite the losses that will result.

-It means being clear about the skills, contacts, and other resources that were part of the past life and will be taken forward with you.
-And most especially it means identifying the values and principles that underly what has been important to you in the past, so that these can be built even more strongly into the new vision going forward.
+It means being clear about the skills and resources that were part of the past life and will be taken forward with you.
+And most especially it means identifying the values and principles that underlie what has been important for you in the past, so that these can be built even more strongly into the new vision going forward.

-Steering through this phase well involves symbol and ritual as well as rationality.
+Steering through this phase well involves using symbols and ritual.
 And as a leader you will be called upon to centre and ground yourself and to speak authentically on behalf of yourself and others to say what needs to be said.

 Handled well, this phase will enable you to move forward, and to do so with redoubled vigour.
 Handled poorly, you and your team may find yourselves held back by grief.

 The stage that follows is called the Liminal or Threshold stage.